edvegas/bootstrap4-starter-pack/README.md

 # Bootstrap 4 starter pack
-All necessary packages to install NodeJS with BS4 and other packages
+All necessary packages to install BS4 and other packages

 to use, run this command in shell: